j4ckxyz/openwebui-playwright-tool/README.md

   - Local: `playwright install chromium` (and `playwright install-deps chromium` on Linux if needed)

 - X server errors (Missing DISPLAY)
-  - The tool now auto-enables headless.
-If you still need headed in CI, use `xvfb-run`.
+  - Not applicable: the tool is headless-only.
+If a GUI is absolutely required in CI, wrap commands with `xvfb-run`, but the tool itself remains headless.

 - Timeouts / dynamic pages
   - Use `wait_until="domcontentloaded"` or `"networkidle"`